 Here are the specific provisions and the clocks that run on each.

 Subject to section 2613 of this title, an eligible employee shall be entitled to a total of 12 workweeks of leave during any 12-month period for one or more of the following: (A) Because of the birth of a son or daughter of the employee and in order to care for such son or daughter.
-(B) Because of the placement of a so
+(B) Because of the placement of a son or

 It shall be unlawful for any employer to interfere with, restrain, or deny the exercise of or the attempt to exercise, any right provided under this subchapter.
 It shall be unlawful for any employer to discharge or in any other manner discriminate against any individual for opposing any practice mad

 An employee shall be entitled to a total of 16 workweeks of family leave during any 24-month period.
 An employee shall be entitled to a total of 16 workweeks of medical leave during any 24-month period.
-Family leave may be used for: (1) The birth of a child of the employee; (2) The placement of a child with the employe
+Family leave may be used for: (1) The birth of a child of the employee; (2) The placement of a child with the employee for

 It shall be unlawful for any employer to interfere with, restrain, or deny the exercise of, or the attempt to exercise, any right provided under this subchapter.
 No employer shall discharge or in any other manner discriminate against any individual for opposing any practice made unlawful by this sub